hifiberry/hbos-ui/development.md

 * Lyrics support - display lyrics in "Now playing"
 * Enable user to upload artist/album art
 * Support for additional meta data in "Now playing" (format, sample rate, ...)
 * Add (optional) password verification to use the UI, also add some kind of authorisation to API calls
+* Improve icons

 # Later